renxzen/go-getters/README.md

 ### Adding New Tests

 1. Add a new test case to the `tests` slice in `generator_test.go`
-2. Run `make test-update` to generate the golden file
+2. Run `make test/update` to generate the golden file
 3. Verify the generated output is correct
 4. Run `make test` to ensure the test passes